What is a wishlist?

 But the most powerful thing that wishlists give sellers to work with is data – and the wishlist facility can provide incredible insights to your customers.
 It tells you what your customers are looking for, what they’re thinking about buying and much, much more.
-Let’s examine how else you can use that data.
+Let’s have a think about how else you can use that data.

 Identifying future sales opportunities

-When customers build wishlists, they’re setting their future selves up to make a purchase.
+When customers build wishlists, they’re preparing their future selves for making a purchase.
 Many like to take our time and shop around before making our purchases, and wishlists can help us remember where we found the best deals.
 If customers are saving similar types of products to their wishlists, but they’re not buying, that’s key information you can use to identify new products, or potentially to find issues with pricing, especially if they never return to complete their purchase.